rickclephas/NSErrorKt/README.md

 A Kotlin Multiplatform Library to improve `NSError` interop.

-> **WARNING:** This is an experiment to try and improve Kotlin's `NSError` interop.
-> To achieve this the library exposes some Kotlin internals that aren't part of any public API!

 ## Why do we need this?

 Kotlin already has `Throwable` to `NSError` interop for straightforward cases as described in